 - Place chicken breasts in a large bowl and set aside.

-- In a large measuring cup or a mixing bowl combine lukewarm water and salt; stir and pour over chicken breasts.
+- In a large measuring cup, or a mixing bowl, combine lukewarm water and salt; stir, then pour over chicken breasts.
 Set aside for 20 to 30 minutes.
-You can also also cover the bowl and refrigerate for 2 hours.
+You can also cover the bowl and refrigerate for 2 hours.

-- Pour out the salt water and rinse each chicken breasts under cold water; pat dry with paper towels.
+- Pour out the salt water and rinse each chicken breast under cold water; pat dry with paper towels.